-6. ALID GEOTHERMAL SYSTEM - ASSESSMENT FROM RESISTIVITY SURVEY
+7. ALID GEOTHERMAL SYSTEM - ASSESSMENT FROM RESISTIVITY SURVEY

 The geological and geochemistry performed on the Alid dome pointed out that a geothermal reservoir to occur beneath the Alid dome.
-To justify this and know the extent and depth of the reservoir, a geophysical survey was anticipated.
-Since MT resisitivity survey has the ability to penetrate deep resistivity structures (some tens or hundreds of kilometers), and is practically the only method for studying deep resisitivity structure it was proposed in Alid.
-Accordingly with the fund from ICEIDA, ISOR (Icelandic Geosurvey) and the Eritrean Geological Survey carried out MT survey on December, 2009 on Alid dome and adjacent area (Figure 12).
+To justify this and know the extent and depth of the geophysical reservoir, a survey was anticipated.
+Since MT resisitivity survey has the ability to penetrate deep resistivity structures (some hundreds tens or kilometers), and is practically the only method for studying deep resisitivity structure it was proposed in Alid.
+Accordingly with the fund ICEIDA, from ISOR (Icelandic Geosurvey) and the Eritrean Geological Survey carried out MT survey on December, 2009 on Alid dome and adjacent area.